 The US Department of Justice published revised regulations in 2010, which include the Americans with Disabilities Act, Standards for Accessible Design.
-As of March 15, 2012 these standards became mandatory.
+As of March 15, 2012 these standards became mandatory for all facilities/institutions receiving government funds.
 It is understood adherence to and compliance with the Americans with Disabilities Act, Chapter 7: 701, 703 is mandatory.
-All sign fabricators are directly responsible for insuring compliance of their final product in all aspects and without deviation or interpretation unless expressly and explicitly directed in writing by the University of New Mexico.
+All sign fabricators are directly responsible for insuring full compliance of their final product in all aspects and without deviation or interpretation unless expressly and explicitly directed in writing and approved by the University of New Mexico.